ttoino/feup-aed/README.md

 Weekly exercises from the AED course unit at FEUP.

-Exercise descriptions not provided.
+Exercise descriptions provided in portuguese (adapted from the given PDFs).\
 Unit tests provided.

 ## Unit info